How Do You Balance Pool pH?

 Since total alkalinity and calcium hardness are also important parts of keeping your pool well-balanced, you should also test these levels periodically.
 An in-depth test of all your pool’s chemical levels isn’t something you need to do daily, but you should make it an occasional part of your pool care routine.

 WaterGuru customers have access to our lab-grade pool water quality analysis, called TEST.
 This more in-depth test involves sending in a sample of your pool water.
 You’ll receive a custom report with your pool’s data and our recommendations for balancing your pool sent straight to your mobile app.
 These results include your pool’s total alkalinity and calcium hardness.
 Additionally, TEST will give you readings on your pool’s cyanuric acid, copper, iron, salt and phosphate levels.

 Simplify Pool Care With WaterGuru SENSE

-When you want to test your pool’s pH levels and other important metrics in a way that’s more convenient and accurate than manual tests, WaterGuru has the ideal solution in our SENSE Smart Kit.
+When you want to test your pool’s pH levels and other important metrics in a way that’s more convenient and accurate than manual tests, WaterGuru has the ideal water testing solution in our SENSE Smart Testing Kit.
 This system includes a lab-grade test and the SENSE device to help you monitor your pool’s pH and chlorine levels daily and on demand.